Silver-Reels/lut-parser-editor/readme.md

 This standalone tool creates, loads, views, modifies and saves **generic** LUT files, with added visual support through a graph & table environment.
 It supports comments and positive float numbers.

+`lut-parser-editor-portable.html`

 ## Demo Video
 https://github.com/user-attachments/assets/45ecfc5c-e811-48aa-b6c1-13aa7fc4178e

-*Note: Reference image obtained from [Edmunds](https://www.edmunds.com/car-reviews/track-tests/2012-lexus-lfa-dyno-tested.html).
+*Creation of a LUT representing the RPM-to-horsepower curve of a [Lexus LFA](https://en.wikipedia.org/wiki/Lexus_LFA) (at 100% throttle).
+Reference image obtained from [Edmunds](https://www.edmunds.com/car-reviews/track-tests/2012-lexus-lfa-dyno-tested.html).
 Music is 'Girl from Petaluma' by Cocktail Shakers.*

 ## What is a LUT?